-The airborne noise impact assessment finds that clearly audible to moderately intrusive impacts are generally predicted across all construction sites for the Project.
-High impacts are predicted at the nearest commercial receiver at the Parramatta construction site.
-Where construction activities are proposed to occur during out of hours, there is a potential for sleep disturbance impacts at Westmead, Clyde Dive and Clyde MSF Sites.
-Best-practice construction management should be implemented to reduce LAFmax noise events as far as practicable.
+The airborne noise impact assessment finds that predicted noise levels across all construction sites are generally between '1-10 dB' and '11-20 dB' above NMLs throughout the Project.
+Higher impacts for certain work activities at Westmead, Parramatta and Clyde Dive are expected at the closest receivers where noisy works are required, especially during OOHW periods.
+Where construction activities are proposed to occur during out of hours, there is a potential for sleep disturbance impacts at Westmead, Parramatta, Clyde Dive and Clyde MSF Sites.
+Best-practice construction management should be implemented to reduce both LAeq and LAFmax noise levels as far as practicable.